 For decades, the apparel industry has been primarily driven by women.
-In recent years, however, the wheel seems to be turning slowly yet steadily towards men, who are now paying more attention to the products they buy.
+In recent years, however, the wheel seems to be turning steadily towards men, as they pay more attention to the best dressing styles for men and the products they buy.

 Earlier, men were not too concerned about the finer details of their purchased products.
 Today there is greater awareness about colour, comfort, texture, durability, style and other elements, with some of these trends accelerated by the pandemic.